The Wind Blows Where it Pleases

 • Imagine I buy a treadmill to lose some weight.
 Three months later I take it back to the store and complain to the clerk that it didn’t work, I didn’t lose a pound.
 He would asked me, “What’s the problem?
 Did it not work properly?”
 I respond, I don’t know if it works.
 I never ran on it.
 I just know I didn’t lose weight, so I am done with it!

 • Receiving freedom and healing in answer to prayer is generally not something that is done to you, a situation in which you are just a passive participant.
-Occasionally God works this way and simply heels or freeze a person outright.
+Occasionally God works this way and simply heels or frees a person outright.
 He is certainly capable of this.
 But in my experience, he typically asks us to play an active role in the journey toward wholeness.
 He doesn’t need our help but invites us to participate.
 Also this journey to freedom takes time, sometimes a very long time.

 • Have you been stuck in a cycle of sin for a long time?
 Have you given up on the Holy Spirit and resign yourself to thinking that he doesn’t work or doesn’t have the power to bring freedom, at least not in your life?
 If this is you, then maybe you have not internalized the reality that walking in the spirit requires action on your part.